- Academic Freedom As It Pertains To Areas This Policy

 Where legitimate academic interest requires access to resources that might seem inappropriate the user must find a way to access those resources in a way that does not cause offense or concern to others or risk to the School.
 In such cases working in locations where such materials cannot be accidently viewed by others might be appropriate.
 Additionally if the access and storage of materials that might be considered of risk to the IT estate are required, then Information Systems can provide secure facilities for the access of these materials (examples include virtual machines).

 IT resources may only be used for the purpose they are intended and in a manner consistent with how they were configured.
-Only LIS staff, their approved contractors or others with approval from the LIS Assistant Director (Information Systems) or Director of LIS are permitted to change the use or system configuration of SOAS IT services and software.
+Only I&T staff, their approved contractors or others with approval from any I&T Director or Cheif Information Officer are permitted to change the use or system configuration of SOAS IT services and software.
 Note: Users are permitted to change user preferences to suit their working practice or style provided the settings do not compromise security or alter operability for others.

 No user may use a computer system in any way which puts files or information belonging to someone else at risk of damage.
 In particular, knowingly introducing a computer virus is a serious offence which may result in disciplinary action.
-Users must also cooperate with LIS in preventative or remedial action concerning equipment and data security.
-Furthermore the publishing, or communicating (without the authority of either the LIS Assistant Director (Information Systems) or the Director of LIS) any information which allows a third party to breach the security of the IT systems is an offence.
+Users must also cooperate with I&T in preventative or remedial action concerning equipment and data security.
+Furthermore the publishing, or communicating (without the authority of either the I&T Directors or the Chief Information Officer any information which allows a third party to breach the security of the IT systems is an offence.
 Examples include sharing user’s passwords or security holes which a user may come across accidentally whilst making legitimate use of the facilities.

 3.1 Specific User Requirements